I-Guy/SalmoDEST/README.md

-<b>Authors: ILANGO Guy , Cherchame Emeline
+Authors: ILANGO Guy , Cherchame Emeline
-<b>Version : 1.3
+Version : 1.3

-<b>Affiliation: Food Safety Laboratory - ANSES Maisons Alfort (France)
+Affiliation: Food Safety Laboratory - ANSES Maisons Alfort (France)

-<b>Credit : Anses ILANGO G., CHERCHAME E., CADEL SIX S.
+Credit : Anses ILANGO G., CHERCHAME E., CADEL SIX S.
-<b>You can find the latest version of the tool at https://github.com/l-Guy/SalmoDEST
+You can find the latest version of the tool at https://github.com/l-Guy/SalmoDEST

 -----------------------------------------------
 Salmonella Download gEnome Serotype sT
- <b>SalmoDEST
+ SalmoDEST
 -----------------------------------------------

 SalmoDEST is made for downloading Salmonella complete genomes or contigs from NCBI.
 It will apply quality filters and generate a report text file for each filter.